 As Music Director of the Natalia Sats Theatre she has led a number of new productions in wide-ranging repertoire including Alcina by Händel, Madama Butterfly by Puccini, La forza del destino by Verdi, Carmen by Bizet, Iolanta and Eugene Onegin by Tchaikovsky, Die Zauberflöte by Mozart, L’enfant et les sortilèges by Ravel as well as The Tale of Tsar Saltan and The Golden Cockerel by Rimsky-Korsakov.
 As music director and conductor of the project “Russian Seasons of the XXI Century”, initiated by Andris Liepa, Ioffe conducted the ballets The Firebird and Petrushka by Stravinsky, both presented in Paris at the Théâtre des Champs-Elysées and in London at the Coliseum.
 She also created a program entitled “Portraits of Composers” where she introduced the audience to rarely performed works by Britten, Stravinsky, Honegger and Schoenberg.
 Contemporary works for the stage, such as the ballet The Little Mermaid by Lera Auerbach, are also an important part of her repertoire.

 Ioffe has conducted some of the most important Russian orchestras including the Novaya Rossiya Orchestra, the Russian Philharmonic Orchestra and the Krasnodar Symphony Orchestra.
 In 2016 she appeared at the Perm Festival with Denis Matsuev and the winners of the Tchaikovsky Competition leading the Russian National Orchestra.
-In September 2020 Alevtina Ioffe has conducted for the first time the Orchestre National de Lille.
+In September 2020 Alevtina Ioffe has conducted for the first time the Orchestre National de Lille, where she will return in June 2022.

 In December 2020 Alevtina Ioffe has made a successful debut at the Mikhailovsky Theatre St. Petersburg conducting Die Zauberflöte and was immediately reinvited for Il barbiere di Siviglia in January 2021.